 Are you in danger of losing your job to automation?
-According to a study by the consulting firm McKinsey & Company, nearly one in three U.S. workers will see some of their tasks or entire jobs taken over by robots and other artificial intelligence by 2030.
+According to a study by the consulting firm McKinsey & Company, roughly one in three U.S. workers could cede some of their tasks or entire jobs to robots and other artificial intelligence by 2030.

 Which Jobs Will Robots Take Over?

 Rest assured that many jobs will continue to exist even as tasks become more automated.
-In fact, McKinsey finds that less than 5 percent of jobs are likely to be entirely taken over by robotics and other computers.
+McKinsey finds that less than 5% of jobs are likely to be entirely taken over by robotics and other computers.

-Instead, computers will take over particular tasks that are easier (or more cost-effective) for them to complete rather than humans.
+Instead, computers will take over particular tasks that they can complete more efficiently or cost-effectively than humans.
 These include predictable or repetitive work, physical tasks, machine operation, and data processing and collecting.
 Artificial intelligence is transforming many industries and will have a significant impact on healthcare careers, for example.

-People across all levels of education and at all levels of their careers will see some of their tasks taken over by computers.
-However, certain industries will see more tasks and jobs eliminated than others.
-Some sectors that are most likely to see a steep rise in automated workers include:
+People across all levels of education and at all stages in their careers will see some of their tasks taken over by computers.
+However, these changes will impact certain industries more than others.
+Some sectors that are most likely to experience a steep rise in automated workers include the following:

 The good news is that construction jobs are growing due to today’s increased demand for new buildings, improved roadways, and other infrastructure development.
-However, some construction tasks are ideal for robots to take over.
-These include any predictable physical labor, such as construction equipment operation and basic installation and repair of materials.
+However, some construction tasks are ideal for robots.
+These include any predictable physical labor, such as construction equipment operation, demolition, and basic installation and repair of materials.